 Generic Knowledge and Skills - Portfolio

-The main objective of the Generic Knowledge and Skills course (taught and examined through a portfolio) is that you as a PhD student, through continuous documentation and reflection, gain insight into your learning and the extent to which you are progressing towards the learning outcomes for the doctoral degree – with a focus on generic knowledge and skills.
-The portfolio also forms the basis for reviewing how you have achieved the learning outcomes at the end of the doctoral programme.
+The main objective of the Generic Knowledge and Skills course (taught and examined through a portfolio) is that you as a PhD student, through continuous documentation and reflection, gain insight into your learning and the extent to which you are progressing towards the learning outcomes for the PhD degree – with a focus on generic knowledge and skills.
+The portfolio also forms the basis for assessing if you have achieved the doctoral degree outcomes at the end of the PhD programme.

 - Course leader Olga Göransson Olga [dot] goransson [at] med [dot] lu [dot] se

-- Examiner The deputy head for doctoral education at your department (FU-prefekt)
+- Examiner The Assistant Head of Department for PhD studies at your department (FU-prefekt)

 - The course targets PhD students at the Faculty of Medicine